Overlay

 The past is full of brands that mattered by being, “better, faster, or cheaper” than their competitors.
 But most brands today find it hard to identify a clear and compelling competitive advantage.
 This leaves them resorting to bland, highly contrived, and readily mimicked points of differentiation, that easily get lost in the noise.

-Brands that matter today take a different tact.
+Brands that matter today take a different tack.
 They don’t work from the inside out, but rather work from the outside in.
 They use empathy to see their brand’s value through the eyes of the people they impact.
 They then develop a way of behaving that taps directly into deeply felt core human needs.
 Exposure to, and experience with, such brands positively changes the way people think, feel, and act.

 This is because people are hungry for more meaning in their lives.
 Why?
 Among other things, people have been alienated by our aggressive consumer culture, feel stunned by the economic meltdown, and are increasingly aware of our social challenges.
 At the same time, they have started absorbing more and more different kinds of information that are making them feel ever-more distant from the institutions, including brands, that surround them.